Nek5000/nekRS_doc/source/quickstart.rst

 .. note::

    To avoid the conflicts between builds and for cleaner version control, it is recommended to run example case outside both the source directory and install directory.

 The final command launches *NekRS* with 2 MPI ranks and print output in the current terminal.
-The user may also run *nekRS* in the background as follows:
+The user may also run *NekRS* in the background as follows:

 .. code-block:: bash

    nrsbmpi channel 2

 This redirects output to logfiles such as ``channel.log.2`` and creates a ``logfile`` symlink, which users can monitor the progress with:

 .. code-block:: bash